Pylons/pyramid/docs/narr/templates.rst

 -----------------------------------

-When a template is rendered using :func:`repoze.bfg.render_to_response` or :func:`repoze.bfg.render`, the renderer representing the template will be provided with a number of *system* values.
+When a template is rendered using :func:`repoze.bfg.renderers.render_to_response` or :func:`repoze.bfg.renderers.render`, the renderer representing the template will be provided with a number of *system* values.
 These values are provided in a dictionary to the renderer and include:

 ``context``
   The current :mod:`repoze.bfg` context if ``request`` was provided as